-Find volunteer projects with lions in countries like South Africa to help preserve these beautiful animals.
-Lion and big cat conservation projects can be an exhilarating experience, there are several programs where you can monitor / research lions in the wild, or help animals at wildlife rehabilitation projects and help them and get back to a position where they can be released into the wild.
+Find volunteer projects with lions in countries like South Africa and help preserve these beautiful animals.
+Lion and big cat conservation projects can be an exhilarating experience where you can monitor, research and help lions return to the wild.

 Find structured, free and low cost volunteer work with lions and lion cubs in Africa.

 Lions which have suffered from loss of natural habitat, poaching, drought and disease in the past few decades.
 Lions are facing an uncertain future in Africa but luckily there are various charities and NGO's who are working to improve their lives and allow them to live in the wild without the fear of poachers and predators.
 Our lion volunteer programs are ethical and with wildlife organisation charities.

 Lions are now facing a bleak future in Africa due to habitat loss and the hunting industry.
 A lot of lions have lived their lives in horrible conditions living in small cages or trapped on game farms and bred for the inhumane canned hunting industry.
 Lions really need assistance and this is where you can help wildlife organisations in places like Africa aim to help lions live outside of captivity and release lions back into the wild.
 Conservation programs are designed to stop poaching and ensure these animals have a future.

 When you sign up you will be working in teams of experienced staff who will provide full instructions and training.
 By participating you can help wildlife organisations create a safe environment for lions and care for these dangerous but stunning creatures.
 There are really dedicated conservation teams all around the world working to help lions and they would love to hear from you.
 These projects provide a unique opportunity to interact with lions and see these incredibe creatures up close.